Smoking a Turkey – The Ultimate Guide w/ Video

 • Stuffing

-I don’t recommend adding bread stuffing or dressing to the inside of the bird when smoking it.
+I don’t recommend adding bread stuffing or dressing when smoking a whole turkey.
 By the time it reaches a safe temperature for eating, the bird itself will be overcooked.

-After cooking the turkey, discard whatever was placed inside the cavity.
+After smoking a turkey, discard whatever was placed inside the cavity.

 • Using the smoker